a new film about voting rights

 -Abraham Lincoln, 1856

-Stronger Than The Bullet is a non-partisan documentary project following three generations of women - in three states - as they fight for voting rights during the 2020 election.
+Stronger Than The Bullet is a non-partisan documentary project following three generations of women - in three states - as they fight for voting rights for all.

 Embedded, we witness the inspiring stories of communities struggling for representation in an election year where not only democracy itself is on the line - but people may literally be dying to vote.

 Each generation has a timeless tale to tell, revealing a hard truth - we have been here before.

 Help independent filmmakers tell their stories.
 Your donation is tax deductible!
 Stronger Than The Bullet is a fiscally sponsored project of Film Independent, a 501(c)(3) nonprofit organization.

 To learn more about our work and how to can get involved, join our newsletter!

 Gilda Ann Brasch, an award-winning producer and director, tells tales of underdog heroes.
 She helped produce and direct Oprah Winfrey's ABC primetime special, "Building A Dream," the acclaimed documentary on The Oprah Winfrey Leadership Academy in South Africa.
 Most recently Brasch executive produced five seasons of VH1's hit franchise "Love & Hip Hop."

 Inspired after meeting Nelson Mandela in South Africa, and filming in his prison cell of 27 years, Gilda founded VUSI Filmworks with a focus on filmmaking for social change.

 Gilda volunteers on an Executive Committee of the Television Academy/Emmys, has served on the board of the International Documentary Association, and is a member of the Writers Guild of America.